unbit/foohid/README.md

 git clone https://github.com/unbit/foohid-py
 ```

-where 2 tests are available:
+where 3 tests are available:

 test_mouse.py will create a virtual mouse.
 Just run it, and every second your mouse pointer will move to a random position

+test_joypad.py will create a virtual joypad.
+Just run it, and every second lext and right axis will be updated.

 test_list.py will show the listing feature (a bunch of virtual devices will be created, listed and destroyed)